Radio X (United Kingdom): Output changes

 In May 2007, in an attempt to cut costs, the parent company of Xfm, GCap Media, announced that they would be removing all presenters from the daytime (10 am–4 pm) lineup and replacing them with a jukebox based upon listener requests through their websites.
 On 6 March 2008 an announcement was made reversing the decision to remove daytime presenters.
 From 25 March 2008 a new schedule restoring daytime schedules was put in place.

-A new schedule was launched on 12 January 2009.
-Changes at this date included Jo Good leaving the Afternoon Show, including Afternoon X List, and new signing Richard Skinner taking over the Morning Show from Rick Shaw.
-The times of the shows were also adjusted, with the morning show reudced from three hours to two, but the afternoon show was increased from three hours to four.
-The weekend schedule was also adjusted at this time, with Rick Shaw moving to present the Weekend Morning Show on Saturday and Sunday from 10 am to 2 pm and Lliana Bird taking over the afternoon slots.
-This led to other changes in the weekend schedule, such as Marsha Shandur's Sunday Brunch ending, and the air times of Marc Haynes Certificate X changing (from 1 pm – 3 pm to 6 pm – 8 pm).
-Jo Good left the station during these changes but rejoined at the end of 2012.

 On 11 February 2008 GCap Media announced that they would be selling the analogue licence for the Manchester, Scotland and South Wales stations, retaining only XFM London.
 This decision was made in an attempt to shore up profits and concentrate on 'winning brands', calling the former nationalisation strategy into question.
 After this announcement, in early 2008, breakfast show host Alex Zane admitted on air that the future of the London station was also being reviewed, even making jokey references to perhaps being out of a job soon.
 The sale of the South Wales station went ahead, with Town and Country Broadcasting relaunching this as Nation Radio; the sale of the Scotland and Manchester stations was suspended when Global Radio entered into discussions to purchase GCap Media.